 One Tax System

 One of the primary goals of implementing GST was to eliminate various forms of taxes from the Indian tax structure.
 Prior to the establishment of GST, there were several taxes such as VAT, service tax, and so on.
 With the implementation of GST, all such levies have been eliminated.
 There is now only one tax.
 Although there are several slabs, GST charges for different commodities vary, which often leads to confusion.
+In 2025, the government has further simplified the GST structure by reducing slabs for essential goods, making taxation more efficient.
+The merger of 12% and 18% slabs into a single 15% slab is under discussion to streamline tax rates.

 Less Compliance to be Followed